 It’s all very clean and the guesthouse has a great patio with view on the green lush green hills.
 We will enjoy our breakfasts here, that’s for sure!

-It’s already late in the afternoon when we arrive in Port Antonio, but we are very excited to explore the area.
+When we arrive in Port Antonio late in the afternoon it's already late, but we are very excited to explore the area.
 After 30 minutes walking in the amazingly beautiful surroundings we feel like we are alone on this planet.
 That’s an incredible feeling, like nobody has been there and we are the first explorers.

-A steep path leads us to Winnifred Beach, a small public beach with a few bars and food stands.
+A steep path leads us to Winnifred Beach, a small public beach with a few bars and food stalls.
 Popular by locals, not crowded and the atmosphere is easy going.
 We buy two Red Stripes which costs us together 600 JMD.
+We are coming back her during our stay, that's for sure.

 Our first morning we start our day with a tasty breakfast on the patio.
 Every day Barbara serves a different breakfast, it’s like a surprise every day.
 Always healthy with fresh fruits and products.
 Today they serve pancakes with fruit, very delicious!